zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/index.md

 # Turns Codebase into Easy Tutorial

 Ever stared at a new codebase written by others feeling completely lost?
-This project analyzes GitHub repositories and creates beginner-friendly tutorials explaining exactly how the code works.
+This project analyzes GitHub repositories and creates beginner-friendly tutorials explaining exactly how the code works - all powered by AI!
+Our intelligent system automatically breaks down complex codebases into digestible explanations that even beginners can understand.

 <p align="center">
   <a href="https://github.com/The-Pocket/PocketFlow" target="_blank">